 As I write this, it’s the Wednesday night before Thanksgiving here in the United States.
 Tomorrow, most everyone will be gathering with friends and family to take part in at least one of various festivities that mark the day: Catch up on what’s going on in each others’ lives; watch a parade on TV (more on that later); shout at the football game on TV; and, of course, dig into mounds of turkey, stuffing, mashed potatoes, pumpkin pie, or whatever is being served in the kitchen/dining room/wherever.

 However, this Thanksgiving will find yours truly away from family and pretty much relaxing at home.
 That’s not to say I wish I would be spending the day with my family.
 Truth be told, my family already had our Thanksgiving soiree last weekend.
 The reason for that is my mom is working during the holiday tomorrow.
-She works as a housekeeper and cook at a senior citizens facility a couple of blocks from where she lives, and for the first time I can recall, she’s putting in a day of gainful employment on Thanksgiving, handling the midday/afternoon shift at the facility — the very time when our family would have been gathering together, devouring food, figuring out what we wanted for Christmas gifts, and whose name we drew for gift giving.
+She works as a housekeeper and cook at a senior citizens facility a couple of blocks from where she lives, and for the first time I can recall, she’s putting in a day of gainful employment on Thanksgiving, handling the midday/afternoon shift at the facility — and during the very time when our family would have been gathering together, devouring food, figuring out what we wanted for Christmas gifts, and learning whose name we drew for gift giving.

 I’m not sure if Mom drew the short end of the stick when it came to working on Thanksgiving, but knowing her, it’s a strong possibility she offered to work the day so that someone else more deserving could spend the holiday with their loved ones.
 In fact, Mom offered to work the Christmas Day shift 3 years ago… which meant that just like last weekend, our family gathered to mark the holiday the weekend before the actual holiday, then spent the actual holiday independently.
 For me, it meant staying here in Madison, relaxing at home, handling a Meals on Wheels shift… and still feeling absolutely lonely.
 I mean, if you were by yourself and didn’t have any plans on what’s meant to be the most festive and joyous day on the calendar, you’d probably be bummed out as well.
 At least I talked with them on the phone that afternoon; it wasn’t the same as being there, but as the old ad campaign for Ma Bell said, it was the next best thing.